nsoybean/nira-ai/llm/README.md

-# Lume Documentation (Source of Truth)
+# Nira Documentation (Source of Truth)

-This directory contains comprehensive documentation for the Lume project, serving as the **single source of truth** for architecture, design decisions, and implementation details.
+This directory contains comprehensive documentation for the Nira project, serving as the **single source of truth** for architecture, design decisions, and implementation details.

 ## Purpose